cloudant-labs/slate/source/includes/api/_sharding.md

 | Medium | 100+ GB and a few million documents | Single digit shard, for example, 8 GB |
 | Large | 10 GB, or 10 - 100 million documents | 16 |

 Consider manually sharding your data into several databases.
-If your database is large, and you would like advice from support, send an email to [Cloudant support](support@cloudant.com).
+If your database is large, and you would like advice from support, contact Cloudant support at support@cloudant.com.

 ###	API